Employment Support Allowance

 The assessment is a complicated area.
 Our ESA factsheet [PDF] describes the tests in more detail.

-Our Appealing your ESA decision factsheet [PDF] gives further advice if your claim is turned down or there is a problem with your claim.
+Our appealing your ESA decision factsheet [PDF] gives further advice if your claim is turned down.